 1872 with the establishment of a Post Office.

-a blacksmith shop with a dirt floor.
-In order to obtain a teacher there needed to be a certain number of pupils.
+formerly a blacksmith shop with a dirt floor.
+In order to obtain a teacher there needed to be a certain number of

+pupils.
 Captain Lee subscribed four children even though they only had 2 children of school age.
-Mrs. Lee asked her
+Mrs. Lee

-husband who else were they going to send to school, Ring and Whitenose, the dog and cat?
-Her husband
+asked her husband who else were they going to send to school, Ring and Whitenose, the dog and cat?
+Her

-replied, yes, anything to get the school.
-Mrs. Lee would later recount that Ring did sometimes attend but the cat
+husband replied, yes, anything to get the school.
+Mrs. Lee would later recount that Ring did sometimes attend

 (Note: I believe the first students would have been Ewald Obuch and Ella Lee.
 An earlier writing says this was